 Don’t be too hard on yourself when you do fail.
 Dust yourself off, learn the lesson from what you did wrong and then discard the failure and move on.
-Take the lesson you’ve learned, put it together with all the things that you did right, and move forward.
+Take the lesson you’ve learnt, put it together with all the things that you did right and move forward.

 The Action Plan

 For me, each issue that comes up must have its own plan.
-So for example the registration and legal requirements need a plan so that I know what needs to be registered, how (what documents are needed to be completed and attached to the registration), and when by.
+So for example the registration and legal requirements need a plan so that I know what needs to be registered, how (what documents are needed to be completed and/or attached to the registration) and when by.

 The administrative process needs an action plan.
 What needs to get done, who is going to do it and how – the sales process would feature hugely here.

-The operational requirements need an action plan.
+The operational requirements needs an action plan.
 What needs to get done, who is going to do it and how – the deliverables process would typically feature here.

-Then of course the HR requirements also need their own plan.
+Then of course the HR requirements also needs its own plan.
 What employees need to be sourced and recruited and of course how many.
 What skills do they need, what are the legal requirements, where do you find them – what do you need?
-So typically you would need things like job specifications, job descriptions, letters of employment, and the whole host of policies and procedures.
+So typically you would need things like job specifications, job descriptions, letters of employment and the whole host of policies and procedures.
 Issues around who is going to write or supply them and when do you need them by, would feature here.

 I have often heard people, from the safety of their cushy corporate jobs you understand, say things like “I want to start my own company – how hard can it be?”

-The reality, of course, is that it is hard – the reality is that there is a huge amount to do, research and understand and if you cannot keep track of it all you will make things a whole lot harder for yourself than they need to be.
+The reality of course is that it is hard – the reality is that there is a huge amount to do, to research and to understand and if you cannot keep track of it all you will make things a whole lot harder for yourself than they need to be.